nicozanf/py4web-pyinstaller/README.md

 # py4web-pyinstaller
-How to make py4web binaries for Windows and MacOS with PY3 and pyinstaller
+How to make py4web binaries for Windows and MacOS with PY3 and PyInstaller

 The binaries contain Python 64 bit version 3.7.4 with all the needed modules and the py4web in the specified version.
 You don't need anything else to run them!